CS8803-DSL: Domain Specific Languages for High Performance Computing

 Course Materials

 • Textbook: Compilers: Principles, Techniques, and Tools (also known as the Dragon Book).
 I highly recommend you purchase a physical copy of this book, as it is a classic reference text in the field.
+There is a course reserve at the library with 2 physical copies, you can ask for them at the library INFOdesk.
 Please let me know if you have any issues accessing the book, or if cost is an issue.

 • Additional Readings: Additional readings will be recommended throughout the course.
 You will need to authenticate to the Georgia Tech Library Proxy to access the official versions of these readings.
 For convenience, try adding the papers you read to a citation manager, such as Zotero or Mendeley.